Taking the Train – Rinko Bags

 Some train operators allow users to take bicycles as is onto all or some portions of their network at some times.

-However, these are generally not in urban areas but on local operators and change relatively frequently.
+However, these are generally not in urban areas but on local operators and the schedules and rules change frequently.
 The below website does a good job of bringing that information together (in Japanese).

 https://train-colors.net/cycletrain/